AbsaOSS/ABRiS/README.md

   dataFrame.select(to_avro(allColumns) as 'value)
 }
 ```
-This is the simplest possible usage of ```to_avro``` expression.
-We just provide the column that we want to serialize and the library will generate the schema automatically from spark data types.
+This is the simplest possible usage of the ```to_avro``` expression.
+We just provide the column that we want to serialize and the library will generate the schema automatically from Spark data types.

-If you want to serialize more than one column you have to put them in a spark struct first, as you can see in the example.
+If you want to serialize more than one column, you have to put them in a Spark *struct* first, as shown in the example.

 ### Writing Avro records with provided Avro schema
 ```scala